agam778/MS-365-Electron/README.md

 For Installing this app on Windows :-

 1. Just go to the [Releases](https://github.com/agam778/Microsoft-Office-Electron/releases) page
 2. Scroll down and click the `.dmg` file.
-It is a universal build and will run on both M1 And Intel Macs.
-The dmg file will start downloading.
+The build with no architecture written is for Intel Macs (Will fix it soon) and the build with arm64 written in it is for M1 Macs.
+Download the build according to your Mac.
 3. After it downloads, click on the file and mount it on your system.
 Now drag my app to the Applications Folder (There will be a shortcut in the opened window too) and your app will be installed.
 Open from Launchpad and enjoy.

 # Linux